kirstvh/BioCCP.jl/README.md

 Expected minimum sample size      |     This part displays the expected minimum number of designs **E**_[T]_ and the standard deviation.
 Success probability      |    In this section, the report calculates the probability *F(t)* that the minimum number of designs *T* is smaller than or equal to a given sample size *t*.
 Moreover, a curve describing the success probability *F(t)* in function of an increasing sample size *t* is available, to determine a minimum sample size according to a probability cut-off.
 Expected observed fraction of the total number of modules        |    Here, the fraction of the total number of modules in the design space that is expected to be observed is computed for a given sample size *t*.
 A saturation curve, displaying the expected fraction of modules observed in function of increasing sample size, is provided.
-Number of occurrence of a specific module      |      In this last part, you can specify the probability *p<sub>j</sub>* of the module of interest together with a particular sample size, to calculate a curve showing the probability for a module to occur *k* times (in function of *k*).
+Number of occurrence of a specific module      |      In this last part, you can specify the probability *p<sub>j</sub>* of a module of interest together with a particular sample size, to calculate a curve showing the probability for a module to occur *k* times (in function of *k*).

 ## Getting started